 The 7 secrets to acing an exam

-It’s been said before, and it’ll be said again: midterms can be stressful.
+It’s been said before, and it’ll be said again: exams can be stressful.

 A lot depends on the time you devote to your studies, how much effort you put into reviewing it all — and, of course, on those few key hours in which you draw on your new-found knowledge.

-But with the right game plan, midterms — and final exams — can be a smooth and relatively painless process.
+But with the right game plan, final exams can be a smooth and relatively painless process.

 We asked two Student Success Centre experts for advice: Juliet Dunphy, manager of Student Learning Services, and learning specialist Jennifer Banton.